 My personal writing has been incredibly well received and feel very grateful and humbled for my supportive audience.
-It’s been suggested on several occasions that I chronicle my story telling by writing a book.
+It’s been suggested on several occasions that I chronicle my storytelling by writing a book.
 As flattering as that suggestion is, I didn’t want to write about a series of sad events that have happened in my life but instead wanted to do something meaningful.

 In my business world, much of my writing has come from mistakes that I made with my first business.
-I coach entrepreneurs and business owners to avoid the same financial pitfalls as I did and how to avoid a similar fate with their businesses.
+I coach entrepreneurs and business owners to avoid the same financial pitfalls as I did and how to avoid a similar fate to their businesses.
 This was the original intent behind The Finish Line Group.

-The other aspect of my life that has been well chronicled has been my battle with depression over the last 15 years.
+The other aspect of my life that has been well-chronicled has been my battle with depression over the last 15 years.
 How I look at things today is through the lens and judgement of mental illness that has come from events stemming from both my personal and business world.

-When you look at my world through these three elements; the loss of my daughter, the loss of my first business and my battle with depression, it gives me a very unique perspective on things.
+When you look at my world through these three elements; the loss of my daughter, the loss of my first business and my battle with depression, it gives me a unique perspective on things.

 Through my exhaustive research over the last number of months and years, I’ve attempted to bio-hack myself into a better, more compassionate, empathic and candid version of my old self.
-I discovered that Entrepreneurs suffer from mental illness (depression, anxiety, addiction) at more than twice the rate as the average adult. * Logically, this makes sense.
+I discovered that Entrepreneurs have a mental illness (depression, anxiety, addiction) at more than twice the rate as the average adult. * Logically, this makes sense.
 There’s the constant financial and emotional pressures of running the business and the stress of balancing work and home life.

 Male entrepreneurs, in particular, are in even more dire straits because many don’t communicate their fears and struggles.
-Many are left to try to figure things out on their own and majority don’t seek any professional help in part due to the stigma associated with mental illness, and also because they feel no one will be able to relate to their situation.
+Many are left to try to figure things out on their own, and the majority don’t seek any professional help in part due to the stigma associated with mental illness, and also because they feel no one will be able to relate to their situation.